mauricewells/docs/developer-tools/README.md

 ---
-description: Guide for setting up a Relayer on the Pangea Test Network.
+description: Guide for setting up a Relayer on the Pangea Network.
 ---

 # Join the Pangea IXO Mainnet